Welcome

 -

-weather: displays detailed weather forecasts for your location.
+Weather: Displays detailed weather forecasts for your location.

 -

-Typical area panel (example “living room”)
+Typical area sign (example: "living room")

 -

-Header: Displays the name of the area ("living room") and a series of "badges" (small icons) showing key measurements, such as current temperature, humidity, or brightness.
+Header: displays the name of the area ("living room") and a series of "badges" (small icons) showing key measurements, such as current temperature, humidity or brightness.

 -

-thumbnail: if enabled (via "display"), an image or live camera feed of the area is displayed.
+Thumbnail: if enabled (via "display"), an image or live camera feed of the area is displayed.

 -

-lighting: a grid of tiles for each light in the "living room".
+Lighting: a grid of tiles for each light in the "living room".

 -

-action: pressing turns the light on or off.
+Action: Pressing the button turns the light on or off.

 -